EXPAT IN DENMARK: The Ultimate Guide

 DANISH LANGUAGE AS AN EXPAT IN DENMARK

 What does in “Speciallægepraksisplanlægningsstabiliseringsperiode” you don’t understand?!
 This was the everyday struggle for me in the beginning.
 Deciphering Danish words is a full-time job.
-If you happen to be German, Dutch, or two other Scandinavian countries, you will get ahold of Danish language in no time.
+If you happen to be German, Dutch, or two other Scandinavian countries, you will get ahold of the Danish language in no time.

-The moment you step in Denmark, apply yourself in a language centre right away.
+The moment you step in Denmark, apply yourself to a language centre right away.
 It took me six months to be able to understand basic sentences whilst after a year, I was able to make small conversations.
 I personally wouldn’t say Danish is hard, the biggest challenge is to find a local who will have the whole day to wait you finish completing a sentence.
 As you see, Danish speaks very good English, some of them would prefer to talk in Danish to make life between you and them a little easier.

 "Hvorfor taler Mary ikke Dansk?
 Er hun dum?"
 This translates to "Why Mary don't speak Danish?
 Is she stupid?
 This is exactly what the 3-year-old Danish kid asked his parents.
 At the time he said time, I tried to pretend that I don't understand it.
 Of course, I did.
 Don't we all try to learn the bad words first all the time?
 Instead of feel insulted by what the boy said, I took it as a challenge to work harder in learning the language.

 Get out there, talk to the bus driver, clerks in the grocery shops to practice you Danish.
 Watch children’s shows or read kid’s book to get through the reading and listening level.
 I even talk to myself in Danish, it was effective.